 His answer was simple: "I'd recommend some type of very short meditation or mindfulness practice - neither of which term I'm in love with - on a daily basis.
 And the daily is more important than the duration."

-What was once considered unusual is now mainstream.
+What was once considered unusual or quirky is now mainstream.
 These profound practices for developing awareness, relaxation and concentration are being taught in the NHS, at universities, in schools and colleges and in businesses.
 If you are thinking about exploring these important practices and skills, here are five resources that may help you to get started:

 An accessible and thoroughly well-researched practice, first brought to the world's attention by The Beatles.
 You may find these articles from The Independent and GQ Magazine enlightening and surprising.

 Gaia House, Devon